 Even though Lisa has been paid to eat chocolate, the thing she likes doing most is writing--except for when she has writer's block, or needs a snack, or is distracted.

 Her first book, MILLICENT MIN, GIRL GENIUS debuted in 2003.
-Since then, she's had more than a dozen more novels published -- and at this VERY MOMENT is working on a new one.
+Since then, she's had over 19 more novels published -- and at this VERY MOMENT is working on a new one.
 Well, either that or she's having a snack.
-Her YA latest novel for teens is THE KIDNEY HYPOTHETICAL - OR HOW TO RUIN YOUR LIFE IN SEVEN DAYS.
+Her latest Young Adult novel is THE KIDNEY HYPOTHETICAL - OR HOW TO RUIN YOUR LIFE IN SEVEN DAYS.

-Lisa has over two million books in print, and has garnered oodles of awards, and her backwards handwriting is neater than her regular handwriting.
+Lisa has garnered oodles of awards, and her backwards handwriting is neater than her regular handwriting.
 Her HUGE collection of Winnie the-Poohs is on loan to the White River (Ontario) Winnie-the-Pooh Museum.

 Why didn't you tell me there's a shorter bio HERE?

 All author photos where Lisa is wearing this purplish top or a purplish jacket are by Emi Fujii Photography.